Bilalshafiq139/Global-store-Retail-analysis-/README-for-Report-file.md

    - Evaluate the effectiveness of the current discount strategy.
    - Identify product categories or customer segments responding well to discounts.

- Recommendations
+ **Recommendations**

 Based on the analysis, actionable recommendations have been provided in each section to guide decision-making and strategy development.

- Usage
+ **Usage**

-1. Review the analysis sections and recommendations in the Jupyter Notebook file: `Sales_Business_Insights_Analysis.ipynb`.
+1. Review the analysis sections and recommendations
-2. Explore the data dictionary and entity relationship diagram in the `Data_Dictionary_and_ERD` folder.
+2. Explore the data dictionary and entity relationship diagram in the Report file.
 3. Implement the recommended strategies in your business operations.

  Additional Resources